laserkelvin/Astrochymist/README.md

 This is a script to pull information from the Astrochymist, a valuable source of discoveries of molecules in space.

+You can install the requirements needed by the script by running:

+`pip install -r requirements.txt`

 The script is written in Python 3, parsing with `BeautifulSoup` and outputting with `Pandas`.
 The script can be called simply by running: